Textualize/textual/docs/guide/styles.md

 ### Box sizing

-When you set padding or border on a widget it reduces the size of the content area.
-In other words, setting padding or border doesn't change the width of the widget.
+When you set padding or border it reduces the size of the widget's content area.
+In other words, setting padding or border won't change the width or height of the widget.

-This is generally desirable when you arrange things on screen so you can add border or padding without breaking your layout.
+This is generally desirable when you arrange things on screen as you can add border or padding without breaking your layout.
 Occasionally though you may want to keep the size of the content area constant and grow the size of the widget to fit padding and border.
 The [box-sizing](../styles/box_sizing.md) style allows you to switch between these two modes.

 If you set `box_sizing` to `"content-box"` then space required for padding and border will be added to the widget dimensions.
 The default value of `box_sizing` is `"border-box"`.
 Compare the following diagram to the previous box model diagram.